rails/rails/guides/source/association_basics.md

 ##### `collection`

-The `collection` method returns an array of all of the associated objects.
-If there are no associated objects, it returns an empty array.
+The `collection` method returns a Relation of all of the associated objects.
+If there are no associated objects, it returns an empty Relation.

 ```ruby
 @assemblies = @part.assemblies